worktheclock/replit.github.io/tutorials/07-building-a-game-with-pygame.md

 ## Creating a PyGame repl

-Although [PyGame](https://en.wikipedia.org/wiki/Pygame) is a standard Python library, Repl.it provides it installed as a separate language.
+Although [PyGame](https://en.wikipedia.org/wiki/Pygame) is a standard Python library, Replit provides it installed as a separate language.
 Create a new repl and select PyGame from the language dropdown.

 ![**Image 2:** *Choosing PyGame from the `Create New Repl` screen.*](/images/tutorials/07-pygame/07-02-new-pygame-repl.png)

-You'll see "Python3 with PyGame" displayed in the default console and a separate pane in the Repl.it IDE where you will be able to see and interact with the game you will create.
+You'll see "Python3 with PyGame" displayed in the default console and a separate pane in the Replit IDE where you will be able to see and interact with the game you will create.

 The first thing we need is a so-called "sprite", which is a basic image file that we will use in our game.
 Download the tennis ball file available [here](/tutorial-files/build-pygame/small_tennis.png) and save it to your local machine.